Metastability of Logit Dynamics for Coordination Games: Logit dynamics

-where $\sigma_i(y_i \,|\,\mathbf{x})$ is defined in (\ref{eq:updateprob}). \end{definition} It is easy to see that the Markov chain is ergodic, indeed $P^n(\x, \y) > 0$ for every pair of profiles $\x$ and $\y$.
-Hence, a unique stationary distribution $\pi$ exists and for every starting state $\x$ the distribution of the chain $P^t(\x, \cdot)$ at time $t$ approaches $\pi$ as $t$ tends to infinity.
+where $\sigma_i(y_i \mid\x)$ is defined in \eqref{eq:updateprob}. \end{definition} It is easy to see that the Markov chain is ergodic as $P^n(\x, \y) > 0$ for every pair of profiles $\x$ and $\y$.
+Hence, a unique stationary distribution, i.e. a distribution $\pi$ such that $\pi = \pi P$, exists and for every starting profile $\x$ the distribution $P^t(\x, \cdot)$ approaches $\pi$ as $t$ tends to infinity.